 - Brush or smear spice mixture over the surface of the whole chicken.

-- Place the bird breast side down in the air fryer basket (press the back side as flat as possible into the basket to prevent it being too close to the burner inside the cooker.)
+- Place the bird breast side down in the air fry basket (press the back side as flat as possible to prevent it being too close to the burner inside the cooker.)

 - Air fry the chicken for 30 minutes.